We value diversity in research

 or natural science.

-Partnership Scholars Program
+CREATE Scholars Program

 Partnership Scholars receive stipends to train with cancer research projects at SDSU and UCSD (up to 40 hours per week in the summer and 10 hours per week during the academic year).